 Then, on September 18, 1850, the U.S. Congress passed the Compromise of 1850.
 Among its provisions was creation of the Fugitive Slave Law.
 Although helping those who escaped slavery had been illegal since 1793, the new law required that everyone, including ordinary citizens, help catch alleged fugitives.
 Those who aided escapees or refused to assist slave-catchers could be fined up to $1,000 and jailed for six months.

 After the law’s passage, anyone could be taken from the street, accused of being a fugitive from slavery, and taken before a federally appointed commissioner.
 The commissioner received $5 by ruling the suspected fugitive person was free, and $10 for ruling the person was “property” of an enslaver.
 The law clearly favored returning people to slavery.
-Free blacks and anti-slavery groups argued that the new law bribed commissioners to unjustly enslave kidnapped people.
+Free Black people and anti-slavery groups argued that the new law bribed commissioners to unjustly enslave kidnapped people.

 Stowe was furious.
 She believed slavery was unjust and immoral, and bristled at an law requiring citizen — including her — complicity.
-Living in Brunswick, ME while her husband taught at Bowdoin College, Stowe disobeyed the law by hiding John Andrew Jackson, who was traveling north from enslavement in South Carolina.
+Living in Brunswick, ME, while her husband taught at Bowdoin College, Stowe disobeyed the law by hiding John Andrew Jackson, who was traveling north from enslavement in South Carolina.
 When she shared her frustrations and feelings of powerlessness with her family, her sister-in-law Isabella Porter Beecher suggested she do more: “…if I could use a pen as you can, Hatty, I would write something that would make this whole nation feel what an accursed thing slavery is.”

 For more than 200 years, slavery had been common practice in the U.S. Enslaved African-Americans helped build the economic foundations of the new nation and were a driving force in the growing economy.
 Following the American Revolution, the new U.S. Constitution had tacitly acknowledged slavery, counting each enslaved person as three-fifths of a person for the purposes of taxation and Congressional representation.